udacity/aleph/README.md

 <img src=res/farhan-badge-verified.png width=480/>

 ### Who can participate?
 Anyone who is currently enrolled in a Udacity nanodegree.
-Although the challenges may require skills from a particular nanodegree, there is no restriction based on which nanodegree you are enrrolled in.
+Although the challenges may require skills from a particular nanodegree, there is no restriction based on which nanodegree you are enrolled in.

 ### How to participate
 You need to form a team, complete a sequence of tasks and then fill a form.
 The type and difficulty of the tasks will change from one challenge to the next.
 Find out more in the [List of Challenges](#List-of-Challenges) section.